Camille Polonceau

 Jean-Barthélémy Camille Polonceau (29 October 1813 – 21 September 1859) was a French railway systems engineer.
-He was born in Chambery, France, and died in the French commune Viry-Chatillon.
+He was born in Chambery, France, and died in the French commune Viry-Châtillon.

 In 1839 he invented the Polonceau truss, a method of roof construction considered "one of the most successful roof designs of the nineteenth century".

 Polonceau's name is one of the 72 names on the Eiffel Tower.